KEEP UP WITH MISO NEWS AND OTHER HAWAII SOCCER RELATED NEWS. SIGN UP TO RECEIVE OUR MISO NEWSLETTER. SIMPLY CLICK ON THE BELOW LINK:

 In September of 2006, MISO introduced another division, the M35+, which is for players 35 years of age and older.
 With this new division, MISO now covers competition for just about all ages, as the youngest registered player is 10 years old while the eldest is in the upper 60’s.

 In March of 2008, MISO broke the gender barrier to create the W1 Division.
 This Division is geared towards the competitive women on the island, with the focus on developing the future of the women's game.
 This Division is mainly composed of young women preparing themselves for their move to the collegiate or Pro level as well as those returning from college or National leagues.

 During the summer of 2008, MISO introduced a Futsal Division, to help fill a void for the small sided game and help promote the other aspects of the beautiful game

 In September of 2009, MISO expanded and reformatted its men’s Open Divisions to create a Div III, to ensure more competitive games throughout, still with a promotion and relegation format

 Plans are in the works for a Seniors Division, which will be geared towards players 55+, as the competition level of the Masters Division has drastically increased in the past couple of years, making it hard for many 55+ players to keep up with the level of play.
 This Division will most likely consist of teams playing with only 7 or 8 players on a reduced field.

 On February 12, 2013, MISO had the distinct honor of having US Club Soccer (USCS) designate the MISO Junior League (MJL) as one of the initial group of eight Leagues from across the country to form part of a Premier Leagues platform.

-ve the game we all have grown to love, with the hopes of some day creating a Semi-Pro and Pro Divisions, and being able to foster a team to compete in a National League…
+Plans and ideas are still being discusses for ways to continue growing, developing and evolving the game we all have grown to love, with the hopes of some day creating a Semi-Pro and Pro Divisions, and being able to foster a team to compete in a National League…

 For the Future of the Game!